niklasburgard/WAnova/README.md

 ```
 ***Note:*** Omega squared can range from -1 to 1, with zero indicating no effect.
 When the observed F is less than one, omega squared will be negative.
 It has been suggested that values of .01, .06 and .14 represent small, medium and large effects, respectively (Kirk 1996).

+***Note***: Traditional omega squared assumes homogeneity of variance, using parameters calculated in a traditional ANOVA with unweighted means.
+There are three methods—Kirk ("***Kirk***"), Carroll and Nordholm ("***CaN***"), and Albers and Lakens ("***AnL***")—to estimate omega squared using summary statistics, all of which yield the same result when based on unweighted means.
+When applying parameters derived from Welch's ANOVA, the ***Kirk*** and ***CaN*** methods produce an adjusted omega squared that reflects the weighted means from the F-statistic but do not account for the corrected within-group degrees of freedom associated with those weighted means.
+The ***AnL*** method further adjusts omega squared to incorporate these corrected degrees of freedom, aligning with the design of Welch's ANOVA and providing a more accurate measure, making it the preferred approach.

+***References:***
+***Welch, B. L. (1951)***.
+On the comparison of several mean values: an alternative approach.
+Biometrika 38.3/4, 330-336.
+Hays, W. L. (1973).
+Statistics for the social sciences (2nd ed.).
+Holt, Rinehart and Winston, 486.
+***Kirk, R. E. (1996)***.
+Practical significance: A concept whose time has come.
+Educational and Psychological Measurement, 56(5), 746-759.
+***Carroll, R. M., & Nordholm, L. A. (1975)***.
+Sampling characteristics of Kelley's epsilon and Hays' omega Educational and Psychological Measurement, 35(3), 541-554.
+***Albers, C., & Lakens, D. (2018)***.
+When power analyses based on pilot data are biased: Inaccurate effect size estimators and follow-up bias.
+Journal of Experimental Social Psychology, 74, 187–195.

 ### Example: Games-Howell Post Hoc Test
 ```